MicrosoftDocs/customer-insights/ci-docs/data/data-unification.md

 The unification process maps customer data from your data sources, removes duplicates, matches the data across tables, and creates a unified profile.
 Unification is performed in the following order:

-1. [Customer data](data-unification-map-tables.md): Select your source customer data and describe the data.
+1. [Customer data](data-unification-map-tables.md): Select only your source data that contains customer information like name, phone, and address.
+Don't include customer activity data such as purchases or support tickets that has a one-to-many relationship to the customer.

-   - Include only tables that contain customer data like name, phone, and address.
-Don't include customer activity data such as purchases or support tickets that has a 1:many relationship to the customer.
+   - Include only tables contain customer data like name, phone, and address.
 This kind of data is included after unification as an activity.
    - Include only columns that are needed in a rule to identify customers, or that you want in the final output.
 Including only columns you need makes the unification process run faster and makes your output easier to work with.
    - Review column descriptions selected by intelligent mapping.

 1. [Deduplication](data-unification-duplicates.md): Reduce duplicate customer records in each of your source tables to just one row per customer.
 Multiple rows for the same customer in a table are called duplicate rows.

-   - Deduplication rules are optional if you are certain your data has no duplicates.
+   - Deduplication rules are optional if you're certain your data has no duplicates.
 Otherwise, it's important to remove duplicates to ensure the best unification results.
    - You can define multiple rules to find the duplicate records.
 For example, one rule matches rows with the same Name and Email and another rule matches Phone, Birthdate and Lastname.
    - Every rule is run against every row.
 If your first rule matches rows 1 and 2, and rule 2 matches rows 2 and 3, then rows 1, 2, and 3 are matched.
-   - When matched rows are found, a winner row is selected to represent that customer from that table.
-This can be the most filled row, the most recent row, or the least recent row.
-There is also an advanced option to create a winner row by selecting fields from the various matched rows, such as the most recent email, but the most filled address.
+   - When matched rows are found, a winner row is selected to represent that customer from that table based on the most filled, most recent, or the least recent row.
+Use the advanced option to create a winner row by selecting fields from the various matched rows, such as the most recent email, but the most filled address.

    <!--- Last 2 bullets covered in best practices and in task. --->